Contractors & Temporary Staffing Agencies Need to Act Now

 As a consequence, many contractors will be treated as employees with their pay calculated as employed PAYE income.
 The reality is that many contractors will take-home less pay from next April.

-Call 0203 892 9351 for an initial conversation with one of our IR35 experts who will be delighted to help you access your employment status and advise as to the best options available to you.
+Please call 0203 892 9351 or email [email protected] to arrange an initial conversation with one of our IR35 experts who will be delighted to help your agency formulate a compliant IR35 strategy in advance of the regulations becoming law.